IHE/RAD.IRA/input/pagecontent/volume-1.md

 Figure 1:XX.4.2.1.2.1-5: Sign-off Report Flow in RTC-IMR Profile

-The flow above shows the simple case focuses on a single report context.
+The flow above shows the simple case with a single report context.
 In practice, the radiologist is likely to continue with the next study in the worklist without any awareness of the events happening behind the scene.
 Such rapid context switching is supported by the Hub because it can maintain multiple context simultaneously.

 The following diagram shows what can happen in case of rapid switching of the report context.